START-Hack/SWITCH-STARTHACK22/README.md

 The solutions you propose in both approaches can either be broad (think «Super App» like WeChat) or very specific – solving just one or very few students needs in a novel and comprehensive way.

-It’s important that your solution centers around the electronic ID & base wallet and enriches the ecosystem on that foundation tech layer.

 ### Case Pitch
 https://github.com/START-Hack/SWITCH-STARTHACK22/blob/81cb6726c04e1e5c8f4c7075221efd139808cb0a/Lifelong-Learning-short.pdf